Flames of Paris: Analysis

 In creating the choreography for this ballet, Vasily Vainonen drew upon many different sources, as did the composer Boris Asafyev.
 The Flames of Paris blends classical and character dancing, court and folk dances, pantomime, solo performances and group scenes.

 For the part of Thérèse, for example, Vainonen chose a character dancer Nina Anisimova, who displayed strong, expressive folk movements which symbolized the energy and the spirit of the crowd.
 On the other hand, the dances for Philippe (originally Jérôme), one of the Marseillais, and his bride are almost purely classical: the two characters dance a pas de deux which although is reminiscent of Petipa choreographic manner, is distinctly more modern and is heroic for the male.

-As a further technique for putting classical dancing on the stage, Vainonen invented the roles of the pair of actors, Mireille de Poitiers and Antoine Mistral, who have been invited by the king to perform at the banquet.
-These were originally danced by Natalia Dudinskaya and Konstantin Sergeyev and are designed for outstanding ballet dancers who can display their virtuosity in a classical pas de deux.
-These characters are, of course, on the side of the revolutionary mob, so that after the storming of the palace, and the death of Antoine Mistral, Mireille de Poitiers is joined by the group in dances which include variations, codas, and the participation of an enormous corps de ballet consisting of 24, and later 32, dancers.
-In the scene at the palace of Louis XVI there is a great deal of mime sequences whilst Mireille de Poitiers dances a minuet, which is a beautiful piece of choreography in itself.
+As a further device for incorporating classical dance into production, Vainonen created the roles of Mireille de Poitiers and Antoine Mistral, a pair of performers invited by the king to appear at the banquet.
+The roles were originally danced by Natalia Dudinskaya and Konstantin Sergeyev and are intended for dancers capable of performing a classical pas de deux.The characters are aligned with the revolutionary crowd; following the storming of the palace and the death of Antoine Mistral, Mireille de Poitiers joins the group in dances incorporating variations and codas, alongside a corps de ballet that originally consisted of 24 dancers and was later expanded to 32.
+The scene at the palace of Louis XVI also contains extended mime sequences, while Mireille de Poitiers performs a minuet.